pantelis/cs652-1/google-facebook-dcn/google-facebook-topology.md

 ![Complete schematic of fabric network topology](./images/Facebook_complete_topology.png)

-This topology may be abstracted in two dimensions similar to below:
+This topology may be abstracted in two dimensions similar to below.

 ![2D Abstraction of Facebook topology](./images/Facebook_2d_abstract.png)

-In keeping the colors the same as in the 3D schematic, any edge switch connects to all of the
+In this abstraction, it is important to distinguish that the diagrammed edge switches all belong to the same edge pod; the spine switches and fabric switches each belond to different spine planes, distingguished by color; and all of the ToRs belong to the same server pod.
+In keeping the colors the same as in the 3D schematic, any edge switch connects to all of the spine switches on that plane.
+Within the spine plane, the spine switches connect to each of the fabric switches on that spine plane.
+The connections that are omitted from this abstraction, for simplicity sake, are the fabric switches connecting to each of the ToR switches in that server pod.
+Therefore, the bottom layer of this abstraction would have connections from *every* fabric switch, regardless of spine plane, to *every* ToR switch.

+As both the 3D schematic and this 2D abstraction show, the architecture distinguishes logical pods among the switches, indicated by the different colors on these pictures.
 By "pod-ifying" their network, the modularity in the design allows for easy scaling in any dimension:

 |Capacity to Scale|Component to Scale|
 |-----------------|---------------|
 |Compute Capacity|Add additional Server Pods|
 |Intra-fabric Network Capacity|Add spine switches to Spine Planes|
 |Extra-fabric Connectivity Capacity|Add Edge Pods or scale uplinks to existing edge switches|